Thyroid Cancer: Surgery

 What will be done during surgery

 What the risks and possible side effects of the surgery are

 If you will have thyroid function after surgery or will need to take replacement hormones

 When you can return to your normal activities

 If the surgery will leave scars and what they will look like

 Before surgery, tell your healthcare team if you are taking any medicines.
 This includes

-over-the-counter medicines, vitamins, herbs, and other supplements.
-Doing so makes
+prescription and over-the-counter medicines, vitamins, herbs, other supplements, marijuana,

 You’ll also meet the anesthesiologist.
 This healthcare provider gives you general

 anesthesia.
 This is the medicine that prevents pain and makes you sleep during surgery.